Internships

 On-going operations

-Certain business and organizations routinely experience peak periods where additional staff is needed.
+Certain businesses and organizations routinely experience peak periods where additional staff is needed.
 Others may operate under very limited budgets and need additional staff throughout the year.
 Interns may be able to alleviate some of these problems.

 Interns may be assigned to serve as facilitators for youth groups, human resource management support staff, public relations assistants or marketing associates.
 Remember that students are looking for internships that provide them with professional experience and an opportunity to learn.